cdriveraus/academic-kickstart/content/post/2019-12-19-ctsem-quick-start.markdown

 install.packages('ctsem')
 ```

-Or for the github version, with additional setup for stan that may be useful if stan is not installed:
+Or for the github version, with extra setup for stan that may be useful if stan is not installed:

 ```r